Get notified of page updates

 Study findings

-The approval was based on the CAPItello-291 study, which compared Truqap plus Faslodex to Faslodex alone.
-Just over 700 people with locally advanced or HR-positive, breast cancer participated in this trial.
+The FDA approval was based on the CAPItello-291 study, which compared Truqap plus Faslodex to Faslodex alone.
+Just over 700 people with locally advanced or metastatic HR-positive, HER2-negative breast cancer participated in this trial.
 One group received Truqap plus Faslodex, while the other group received Faslodex alone.

 Researchers looked at the time until cancer returned in both groups.